ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 If you pass an array, or object to `$state` it becomes a deeply reactive [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 This lets Svelte perform granular updates when you read or write properties and avoids mutating the state directly.

-For example, changing `editor.content` is going to update the UI in every place where `editor.content` is used:
+For example, changing `editor.content` is going to update the UI in every place where it's used:

 ```svelte:App.svelte {2-5,10,13}
 <script lang="ts">